d10n/dotfiles/README.md

 ### .zshrc

+ * Color for the prompt is automatically chosen based on the computer's hostname
  * `zsh-syntax-highlighting` adds colors while you type
  * `zsh-history-substring-search` lets you type part of a previous command and press the up and down arrow keys to cycle through command history with that part
  * The full path is shown in the prompt so you can stop typing `pwd`